 Should you require additional advice and information on how to be referred for Gamma Knife therapy please contact us.

-• Step 2: If Gamma Knife is an appropriate treatment option for your condition, ask your GP or consultant for a referral.
-They will be aware if you should be referred to us or another centre in accordance with NHS England Commissioning requirements
+- Step 2: If Gamma Knife is an appropriate treatment option for your condition, ask your GP or consultant for a referral to The Gamma Knife Centre at QSRC.

-• Step 3: Ask your GP or consultant to complete the Gamma Knife referral forms available here on this web-site, or to write a referral letter.
+- Step 3: Ask your GP or consultant to complete the Gamma Knife referral forms available here or to write a referral letter.

 If you have any questions please contact us.